About The Council

 Dr. Simpkins is a vascular neurologist with an MD, PhD degree from the Medical College of Georgia and a Master’s of Clinical Research from the Medical College of South Carolina.
 She completed a neurology residency at the Johns Hopkins University followed by a vascular neurology fellowship at the National Institute of Health.
 Dr. Simpkins supports and encourages diversity in medicine.
 She was the keynote speaker for the Neurons & Synapses Making Network, NINDS Summer Internship Program Career Symposium in Washington DC in 2018, is a mentor for the University Multicultural Mentor Program at the University of Florida, and participates in community outreach.

 Dr. Vedam-Mai is an Assistant Professor at the Dept. of Neurology and the Fixel Institute at the University of Florida.
 Research in her lab focuses on comprehending mechanisms of neuronal demise in neurodegenerative diseases in order to improve therapeutic strategies for their treatment.
 Dr. Vedam-Mai has mentored several students in the laboratory setting belonging to diverse backgrounds.
 She currently serves as a mentor for the University Multicultural Mentor Program (UMMP).
 She is also a board member for the Academic Association for Women (AAW) at UF.
 She is a member of the Women in Medicine and Science (WIMS) group at UF.
-She is trained in Indian classical dance and music and performs routinely at various cultural events.
-She also enjoys playing tennis, traveling, cooking, reading, and spending time with her family.

 Dr. Bryce Buchowicz is a neuro-ophthalmologist and is currently dually appointed with the departments of Ophthalmology and Neurology at the University of Florida.
 She completed Neurology residency at Yale University and neuro-ophthalmology fellowship at Emory University.
 Her clinical interests include idiopathic intracranial hypertension and cerebrospinal fluid leaks.
 She enjoys spending time outdoors and adopting animals in need.